Clinical Laboratory Improvement Amendments: Newborn screening card retention & utilization

-In the US, newborn screening (NBS) is mandated in all states, though parents may decline the screening process based on religious beliefs or philosophical reasons in some states.
-Few parents opt of the program due to health concerns, and a lack of awareness of the ability to opt-out.
-After the initial testing is complete, the residual dried blood spots (DBS) on newborn screening cards may be used for secondary purposes including shared with law enforcement and sold for research.
+In the US, newborn screening (NBS) is mandated in all states, though in some states parents may decline it for religious or philosophical reasons.
+Few parents opt for the program due to health concerns, and a lack of awareness of the ability to opt out.
+After the initial testing is complete, the residual dried blood spots (DBS) on newborn screening cards may be used for secondary purposes, including being shared with law enforcement and sold for research.
 The decreasing costs of whole genome sequencing have also raised concerns that blood spots may be sequenced in the future, limiting any de-identification procedures.
 While CLIA does specify minimum retention requirements, it does not specify a federal maximum retention period.
-Retention periods for NBS cards vary by state with several states storing the cards long-term such as New Jersey with 23 years, or Texas which may keep the cards indefinitely.
+Retention periods for NBS cards vary by state; for example, New Jersey stores them for 23 years, and Texas may keep them indefinitely.
 The absence of parental awareness and consent for these activities, and a lack of transparency and federal regulations, has led to significant public concern and apprehension.

 New Jersey is this blank void where there's no statute telling the health department that they can keep it, and there's no oversight or limits on what they can do with it.
 It's limited only to the health department's imagination on how they want to use this blood.